ovguhun/RoboSortRL/README.md

-# RoboSortRL Pro
+# RoboSortRL

-**RoboSortRL Pro** is a Unity ML-Agents reinforcement learning project where a PPO-trained kinematic robotic sorter learns to reject defective conveyor products while allowing good products to pass.
+**RoboSortRL** is a Unity ML-Agents reinforcement learning project where a PPO-trained kinematic robotic sorter learns to reject defective conveyor products while allowing good products to pass.

 The project is framed as an industrial quality-control simulation for robotics and reinforcement learning.